 Dr Zahra Rattray

-Strathclyde Chancellor's Fellow, Strathclyde Institute of Pharmacy and Biomedical Sciences
+Senior Lecturer, Strathclyde Institute of Pharmacy & Biomedical Sciences

-Having experienced work in a clinical, academic and industry setting I have always wanted to establish my own independent interdisciplinary research group solving grand challenges in drug discovery and development.
-The Chancellor’s Fellowship Scheme has provided me with the opportunity to set out on this journey.
-As a Chancellor’s Research Fellow I am also involved in teaching future pharmacists and pharmaceutical scientists, while developing my research portfolio.
-The Chancellor’s Fellowship has also given me the opportunity to obtain a postgraduate Certificate in Academic Practice which has led to my fellowship of the Higher Education Academy and equipped me with the solid foundation needed for a successful academic career.
+Having experienced work in a clinical, academic and industry setting I always wanted to establish my own independent interdisciplinary research group solving grand challenges in drug discovery and development.
+The Chancellor’s Fellowship Scheme provided me with the opportunity to set out on this journey.
+Since starting at Strathclyde as a Chancellor’s Fellow 4.5 years ago, I have been involved in training the future pharmacists and pharmaceutical scientists, while growing my research portfolio.
+The Chancellor’s Fellowship gave me the opportunity to obtain a postgraduate Certificate in Academic Practice which led to my fellowship of the Higher Education Academy and equipped me with the solid foundation needed for a successful academic career.

-Over the course of my fellowship, I want to establish myself as an academic with a strong external profile and growing research team, with a view to ensuring that my research is recognized as world-leading.
-My long term research vision is to have a positive impact on society, by enabling the rapid bench to bedside translation of safe and effective new drug treatments.
+A Chancellor’s Fellowship at Strathclyde has enabled me to successfully establish myself as an academic with a strong external profile and growing research team, and developing a world-leading research portfolio.
+My long term research vision is to have a positive impact on society, through enabling the rapid bench to bedside translation of safe and effective new drug treatments.